automatika-robotics/embodied-agents/docs/basics/components.md

 ## Component RunType

-In EmbodiedAgents, components can operate in one of two modes:
+In _EmbodiedAgents_, components can operate in one of two modes:

 ```{list-table}
 :widths: 10 80